VectorInstitute/usa-npn-mcp-server/docs/source/user_guide.md

 1. **Install MCP Server**: The GitHub repository [README.md](../../README.md) contains instructions for installing the MCP Server.
 2. **Configure Server with MCP Host**: Configuration with Claude Desktop App is also found in the [README.md](../../README.md) but this Server can be configured with any MCP-compliant host (like this [Copilot MCP Extension in VSCode](https://marketplace.visualstudio.com/items?itemName=AutomataLabs.copilot-mcp)).
+3. **Launch Host**: You are ready to use the MCP Server in the host application.
+See below.

 ### Example Usage